roundyyy/devmultitool/README.md

 DevMultiTool also includes some tools for optimizing your Unity projects.
 These include:

 - Material Baker.
-It will bake cheap version of your materials, so it can be used for lower LOD levels
+It will bake cheap version of your materials in to 1 texture (custom shaders supported), so it can be used for lower LOD levels.
-- LOD tweaker
+- LOD tweaker allows you to set LOD groups in batch to switch LOD levels in actual distance (in units), rather than screen relative size (apporx)

 ### Scene Management